adeepsingh0007/JSON2Postgres/README.md

 | 52      | Theodore   | Smith     | M      | free  |

-- songplays table: Contains the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent from dataset.
+**- songplays table**: Contains the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent from dataset.
 The song ID and artist ID is retrieved by querying the songs and artists tables to find matches based on song title, artist name, and song duration time.
 Since this is a subset of the original dataset, there are records with null song_id and artist_id.

 | songplay_id | start_time                 | user_id | level | song_id | artist_id | session_id | location                            | user_agent                                                                                                              |
 |-------------|----------------------------|---------|-------|---------|-----------|------------|-------------------------------------|-------------------------------------------------------------------------------------------------------------------------|